ProtocolONE/ptah-docs/content/docs/size.md

 You can customise the padding and margin of any element.

 {{< hint >}}
-To edit indents for a section or a block, hover over and click the **Settings icon** at the top-right.
+To edit indents for a section or a block, hover over and click the Settings icon at the top-right.

 You can update an element's indents right on Settings Panel after selecting the element.
 {{< /hint >}}

-# Size settings and units
+## Size settings and units
 ***

-## Section
+### Section size
+***

 The section's width is set to full screen automatically on every device.